francisyzy/template-guide/content/accounts.md

 - Category
 - Driving Permit

+If you are a **Transport Operator**, you will be asked to specify your licences.
+Make sure that you select all of your driving permits as stated by your driving licence.

 ## Logging in

 After signing up, you will be redirected to the login page ([mtrac.ado.sg/login](https://mtrac.ado.sg/login)):